Magnetothermal transport in ultraclean single crystals of Kitaev magnet $\alpha$-RuCl$_3$: Results and Discussion

-Figure\,2(a) depicts the field dependence of $\kappa$ for $\bm{H}\parallel a$ at 2.5\,K in the ultraclean sample.
+Figure\,2a depicts the field dependence of $\kappa$ for $\bm{H}\parallel a$ at 2.5\,K in the ultraclean sample.
 For comparison, the data from samples grown using the Bridgman and CVT methods are also shown \cite{Bruin22}.
 At high magnetic fields above about 8\,T, $\kappa(H)$ increases rapidly, and its magnitude becomes much larger than those of Bridgman and CVT crystals.
 Remarkably, in the ultraclean sample, despite the significantly higher thermal conductivity in the FIQD state, the oscillatory features are much less prominent compared to the Bridgman and CVT samples.
 We will discuss this later.

 We here discuss the distinctions in the zigzag AFM state between our ultraclean crystal and previously studied Bridgman-grown crystals.
-Figure\,2(b) compares $\kappa(H)$ measured for two orthogonal in-plane field orientations, $\bm{H}\parallel a$ and $\bm{H}\parallel b$.
-As depicted in Fig.\,2(b), $\kappa(H)$ exhibits two distinct minima for both field orientations, indicated by dashed and solid arrows.
+Figure\,2b compares $\kappa(H)$ measured for two orthogonal in-plane field orientations, $\bm{H}\parallel a$ and $\bm{H}\parallel b$.
+As depicted in Fig.\,2b, $\kappa(H)$ exhibits two distinct minima for both field orientations, indicated by dashed and solid arrows.
 The solid arrow corresponds to $H_c$, marking the transition from the AFM phase to the FIQD state.
-The dashed arrow denotes the transition field $H^\ast$ from the zigzag AFM phase to the so-called intermediate X phase (Fig.\,2(b), inset).
+The dashed arrow denotes the transition field $H^\ast$ from the low-field zigzag AFM phase to another zigzag AFM phase with a modified zigzag pattern along the layers (Fig.\,2b, inset).
 It is noteworthy that the anomaly at $H^\ast$ has not been clearly resolved for $\bm{H}\parallel b$ in Bridgman-grown samples.
 This is primarily because $H^\ast$ in such samples is very close to $H_c$ ($H_c-H^\ast\lesssim0.2$\,T), making the distinction between these two transitions difficult.
-The clear separation of $H^\ast$ and $H_c$ in our ultraclean crystals allows for a more precise characterization of the magnetic phase diagram and the intermediate X phase, which may have significant implications for understanding the magnetic properties of $\alpha$-RuCl$_3$.
+Higher $T_N$ results in higher $H_c$, $H^\ast$, and the clear separation of $H^\ast$ and $H_c$ in our ultraclean crystals, allowing for a more precise characterization of the magnetic phase diagram and the intermediate zigzag AFM phase, which may have significant implications for understanding the magnetic properties of $\alpha$-RuCl$_3$.